 But the tradition of respecting water has endured.
 Well-Dressing in Yorkshire is a famous example, where people annually decorate well-heads with beautiful flowers and cloths as an act of veneration and gratitude.
-There are also long-standing traditional beliefs that water responds to music, and can be used to give and take blessings from it.
+There are also long-standing traditional beliefs that water responds to music and song, and can be used to give and take blessings from it.

-The BPT recommends holy wells, river-sources, springs and confluences as holy places for its routes.
+The BPT recommends holy wells, river-sources, mouths, springs and confluences as holy places for its routes.
 These are sites of flowing goodness that draw people to them.

 But many holy wells and springs have not survived, or retained their purity.
 They have been diverted for industrial purposes, tapped by water companies, poisoned by nearby landfill burial sites, or simply lost in the undergrowth.
 Some holy wells are conspicuous in their absence, like the Well of St Thomas at Canterbury Cathedral, once the centre of the great pilgrimage cult of Thomas, responsible for thousands of healing experiences – but no longer anywhere to be found… Indeed, many holy wells are dedicated to Christian saints, but would have likely been dedicated to prehistoric deities before they were Christianised.

 When you do find holy water, the BPT recommends getting as close as possible.
 Immersion is best, safety permitting!
 At the least, put your hands in the water and sense the body of water with which you are in contact.
 Drinking is recommended, but in most instances you’ll need to filter water for safety with a reputable filter (e.g. Grayl or MSR brands).
 Silver pins are also good for blessing and petitioning the water (as you make your wish, bend the pin to render it functionally useless, and therefore ritualistically useful).